 Android Studio includes a number of features to help you be more productive in your coding.
 This section notes a few of the key features to help you work quickly and efficiently.

 With smart rendering, Android Studio displays links for quick fixes to rendering errors.
-For example, if you add a button to the layout without specifying the width and height atttributes, Android Studio displays the rendering message Automatically add all missing attributs.
+For example, if you add a button to the layout without specifying the width and height attributes, Android Studio displays the rendering message Automatically add all missing attributes.
 Clicking the message adds the missing attributes to the layout.

 Bitmap rendering in the debugger